Winged Monkeyflower

 Figwort family (Scrophulariaceae)

-Range & Habitat: Winged Monkeyflower is occasional in southern and central Illinois, but uncommon or absent in northern Illinois (see Distribution Map).
-Habitats include openings in floodplain forests, swamps, seeps, edges of small rivers and drainage canals, poorly drained areas of alluvial meadows, and roadside ditches.
-This plant is somewhat conservative in its habitat preferences, but can be found in disturbed wetlands occasionally.
+Range & Habitat: The native Winged Monkeyflower is occasional in southern and central Illinois, but it is uncommon or absent in northern Illinois (see Distribution Map).
+Habitats include openings in floodplain and bottomland forests, swamps, seeps, edges of small rivers and drainage canals, soggy areas of alluvial meadows, and roadside ditches.
+This plant is somewhat conservative in its habitat preferences, but it can be found in disturbed wetlands occasionally.

 Photographic Location: Within the floodplain of a small drainage canal at Judge Webber Park in Urbana, Illinois.

 Comments: Winged Monkeyflower is a very attractive plant that can withstand occasional flooding.
-It has a similar appearance to Mimulus ringens (Monkeyflower) and occurs in the same habitats.
-Winged Monkeyflower differs from the latter species in the following characteristics: 1) Its flowers are often pink rather than blue-violet, 2) Its leaves have narrowly winged petioles about ½" long, while Mimulus ringens has sessile leaves, and 3) The pedicels of its flowers are less than ½" in length, while Mimulus ringens has pedicels that are greater than ½" in length.
-The other species of Monkeyflower that occurs in Illinois, Mimulus glabratus fremontii (Yellow Monkeyflower), differs from the preceding species by its smaller yellow flowers.
+It has a similar appearance to Mimulus ringens (Monkeyflower) and it occurs in the same habitats.
+Winged Monkeyflower differs from the latter species in the following characteristics: 1) Its flowers are often pink rather than blue-violet, 2) Its leaves have narrowly winged petioles about ½" long or more, while Mimulus ringens has sessile leaves, and 3) The pedicels of its flowers vary in length from nearly zero to ½" in length, while Mimulus ringens has pedicels that are greater than ½" in length.
+Another monkeyflower that occurs in Illinois, Mimulus glabratus fremontii (Yellow Monkeyflower), differs from the preceding species by its smaller yellow flowers.

 Return